 The International Relations Society (often called the IR Society or the IRS) is the University of Toronto’s course union for students enrolled in the International Relations Programme.
 It offers unmatched opportunities for students to strengthen their skills learnt in class, generates constructive and significant discourse on international affairs, and facilitates meaningful interactions between world leaders, policy makers, professors and students.

-Each year, the society hosts a conference that brings together significant voices in international affairs and public policy.
-Indeed, this conference is the highlight of a yearlong conversation amongst students, faculty and world leaders facilities by the society.
-Ongoing events – including seminar-based discussions, special lectures, luncheons, and roundtable discussions – engage students with the issues and personalities central to their programme.
+The Society hosts an annual conference that brings together leading international scholars, academics and authorities on public policy and the private sector.
+The conference – devoted each year to a unique and relevant theme – is the highlight of a yearlong conversation amongst student members of the Society, faculty, and world leaders.
+Ongoing events, including seminar-based discussions, special lectures, luncheons, and roundtable discussions, engage students by exploring issues and personalities central to their studies.

-The programme is proud to have Prof Mairi MacDonald, Director of the International Relations Programme, as faculty mentor.
-Students from within the programme elect the society’s leadership; appointed student leaders with specialities in various fields related to the programme’s activities augment its full executive council.
+With respect to its structure, the Society is proud to have Professor Mairi MacDonald, Director of the International Relations Programme, as its faculty mentor.
+Students from within the programme elect the executive council; student leaders with specialties in various fields are appointed to augment the council’s operational capacity.

-Becoming involved in the International Relations Society will increase the value and your own enjoyment of your academic degree.
-Social events and speaker series, roundtable discussions and insightful lectures will bring a real-world perspective to your schooling and provide a strong academic community outside the classroom, which will serve to equip you with interpersonal connections to compliment your academics and serve you well in your future endeavors.
+Becoming involved in the International Relations Society will increase the value, and your own enjoyment, of your academic degree.
+Social events and speaker series, roundtable discussions and insightful lectures will bring a real-world perspective to your schooling.
+You will also become part of an outstanding academic community, allowing you to develop valuable interpersonal connections that compliment your academics, and serve you well in your future endeavors.